All Episodes

 What do you mean whether you prove it?

-It says verify it at the top.
+It says verified at the time.

 I think criminality occurred.

-Yeah, what if James Comey says, you know what?
+What if James Comey says, you know what?

 I just trusted the people who prepared the FISA warrant when I signed my name to it.